How Many Calories Per Day Do You Need?

 Email to Your Friends

 What’s the ideal caloric intake for an individual?
-According to the United Nations’ Food and Agriculture Organization, the average minimum daily caloric requirement is more than 1650 to a minimum of 1900 kilocalories per person per day in developed countries.1.
+According to the United Nations’ Food and Agriculture Organization, the average minimum daily caloric requirement is more than 1650 to a minimum of 1900 calories per person per day in developed countries.
 Though this is the average, it can vary depending on your sex.

 Since women’s anatomies are slightly different from men (like a smaller heart), both have different caloric requirements.
 Women in the age bracket of 19 to 25 need 2000 to 2400 calories per day, depending on their activity levels.
 From ages 26 to 50 the caloric requirement varies from 1800 to 2200 and thereon from 1600 to 2000.

-Having said that, how do you ensure you get adequate calories every day?
-The internet is choc-a-bloc with calorie calculators.
-One of the most popular formulae to figure out your ideal caloric requirement is the Harris-Benedict Equation.
-It works on the principle wherein by multiplying your BMR with a pre-set activity level number (1.2 for sedentary lifestyle; 1.9 for very active lifestyle et cetera), you get the ideal number of calories that work for you.
-Though the formula is said to overestimate activity levels and also proves to differ with weight history and ethnicity, it’s quite easy to DIY.
-But if that’s too much work for you, read on to get a general estimate.
-3
+How do you ensure you get adequate calories every day?
+A popular formula to figure out your ideal caloric requirement is the Harris-Benedict Equation.
+It multiplies your basal metabolic rate (your metabolic rate at rest) with a pre-set activity level number (1.2 for sedentary lifestyle; 1.9 for very active lifestyle, etc) to give you the ideal number of calories.
+Though the formula is said to overestimate activity levels and also proves to differ with weight history and ethnicity, it’s quite easy to do it yourself.4

 Now that you know the ideal calorie count and how much is too much, it is easy to achieve your fitness goals.
 Just remember, don’t cut the calorie too low without checking with your doc.